Cornell-MAE-UG/fa25-portfolio-mlc355-lang/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
-Passionate about ... and eager to apply my knowledge in real-world applications.
+Aspiring engineering student with a strong foundation in structural and fluid simulation, composite materials, and mechanical engineering principles.
+Passionate about aerospace and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.8/4.0 | Graduation: Month, Year
+  GPA: 3.75/4.0 | Graduation: Month, Year

 - **[High School Name]**
   *High School Diploma*